ustaxcourt/ef-cms/docs/performance-testing.md

 ## Changing Parameters

-Artillery tests are defined used .yml files.
-Those .yml files contain a config object with the following properties
+Artillery tests are defined in the `yml` files located in the `/artillery/` directory, which use the following configuration properties:

 - target, the url to test against
 - plugins, any artillery plugins (we use one to get the average response times for each endpoint)